codeuk/klimt/README.md

 ## Disclaimer

 Klimt is intended for legal and ethical use only.
 The developers and contributors of Klimt are not responsible for any illegal or unethical activities performed using this tool.
 Users of Klimt are solely responsible for their actions and are advised to use the tool for legitimate security testing purposes only.
+Reselling this program as a closed-source binary is a crime, please do not steal the source.

 ## License